 Through a unique youth-to-youth sponsorship, WUSC's Student Refugee Program helps student refugees achieve their educational goals by:

-- building the capacity of young Canadians to sponsor refugee students to their university and/or college;
+- building the capacity of young Canadians to sponsor refugee students to their university, college and/or cégep;

-- providing student refugees with an opportunity to pursue their education at a Canadian university and/or college, as permanent residents;
+- providing student refugees with an opportunity to pursue their education at a Canadian university, college and/or cégep, as permanent residents;

 - supporting sponsored students to adapt and succeed in their new environment in Canada.

 WUSC has learned that the success of the Student Refugee Program lies in: